 FUNDING AREAS: Community, arts and culture, education, public spaces, women and girls

 IP TAKE: There are 11 funds that award grants here, in addition to the community foundation’s discretionary funding.
-Take a moment to learn about what each of those funds supports and how you can apply directly.
+Grant seekers should take a moment to learn about what each of those funds supports and how to apply directly.

-PROFILE: The Central Carolina Community Foundation (CCCF) is based in Columbia, South Carolina, and is a vehicle for philanthropy in the state's Midlands area.
+PROFILE: The Central Carolina Community Foundation (CCCF) is based in Columbia, South Carolina, and is a grantmaker in the state's Midlands area.
+It seeks to “promote, facilitate, and increase philanthropy to create a sustainable impact within [the] community through responsible giving.”
 It was established in 1984 by local business leaders and serves the following 11 counties: Calhoun, Clarendon, Fairfield, Kershaw, Lee, Lexington, Newberry, Orangeburg, Richland, Saluda, and Sumter.
-The first grants were awarded in 1989, but the foundation has since ramped up grantmaking from about $100,000 per year to over $15 million per year.
+The first grants were awarded in 1989, but the foundation has since increased grantmaking from about $100,000 per year to over $15 million per year.

 Over a recent five-year period, CCCF awarded over $63 million to nonprofits.
 At least 97 percent of those grants were given to groups in the foundation’s direct service area.
-Since 1989, the funder has given out over $115 million in grants.
+Since 1989, the funder has made over $115 million in grants.

 Grants come from the community funder’s discretionary funds, as well as donor advised funds, such as the Hootie and the Blowfish Foundation and the Knight Foundation Advised Fund.
 Most of the discretionary grants come from the funder’s Community Engagement Grants program.
 CCCF also has four regional affiliates: the Community Foundation for Orangeburg and Calhoun Counties, the Greater Chapin Community Endowment, the Kershaw County Endowment, and the Sumter Community Foundation.
 Meanwhile, Women in Philanthropy provides grants to groups that support women and children, and the One SC Fund supports disaster relief.
 Other funds support specific counties and the Lynches River watershed.

-The foundation also gives out annual Best of Philanthropy Awards to honor people in the community that give back locally.
-Public nominations are accepted, and the $1,000 awards are given to a nonprofit of winners’ choices.
+The foundation also supports annual Best of Philanthropy Awards to honor people in the community that give back locally.
+It accepts public nominations, and the $1,000 awards are given to a nonprofit of winners’ choices.